planning your wedding day timeline for photography

 Full day wedding photography coverage

 Many photographers will provide a collection or package with a wedding time line of 4-8 hours coverage.
-At Houng Taing Photography, the collections we provide are a full day coverage (up to a point) and normally starts from 10+ hours.
+At Houng Taing Photography, the collections we provide are a full day coverage (up to a point).
+This normally starts from 10+ hours.
+If you are looking for coverage between that starts at around 4 hours.
+Please check my elopement photography services.

-Why do we do this?
-We provide unlimited wedding coverage because we want to take time out of the equation.
+Why do I do this?
+A full day wedding coverage is provided because I want to take time out of the equation.
 By taking time out of the equation, this will allow you to focus more on the day.
-You won't have to worry about me having to charge you extra (unless of course it goes beyond midnight), you won't have to worry about me rushing to take your photographs.
-Most importantly you won't have to worry about where we should be going because everything will be planned well in advanced at the pre-wedding meetings.
+You won't have to worry about me having to charge you extra (unless of course it goes beyond midnight).
+You won't have to worry about me rushing to take your photographs.
+And the best part is, you won't have to worry about where we should be going.
+Everything will be planned well in advanced at the pre-wedding meetings.

 The only problem you'll have is knowing you'll get to enjoy your day with your family and friends.
-At the biggest problem of all is knowing that you're going to be given so many amazing photos that look natural (because you're no longer stressed out), look authentic (because everyone is having fun), and look like a fairytale (because you got to live and experience the wedding of your dreams).
+The biggest problem of all is knowing that you're going to be given so many amazing photos.
+And they'll look natural (because you're no longer stressed out), look authentic (because everyone is having fun), and look like a fairytale (because you got to live and experience the wedding of your dreams).

 As the saying goes: "a wedding lasts a day, but a marriage lasts a lifetime".